- About BJSS

-Earlier this year, the Bank of England (BoE) released a Discussion Paper with a proposed design for a Central Bank Digital Currency (CBDC), inviting feedback from the Financial Services industry into what would a seismic and innovative change to the Central Banking landscape.
+Earlier this year, the Bank of England (BoE) released a Discussion Paper with a proposed design for a Central Bank Digital Currency (CBDC), inviting feedback from the Financial Services industry into what would be a seismic and innovative change to the Central Banking landscape.

-The interest towards CBDCs arises from developments that started with the 2008 financial crisis: the appearance of cryptocurrencies and the rise of digital transactions; the latter leading to the decreasing role of physical notes and cash.
+The interest in CBDCs arises from developments that started with the 2008 financial crisis: the appearance of cryptocurrencies and the rise of digital transactions; the latter leading to the decreasing role of physical notes and cash.
 So what is a CBDC and what does it do?

 A CBDC allows households and consumers to make electronic payments in a centralised digital currency that is managed and ran by the BoE.
 Like a physical banknote, a CBDC would be legal tender and denominated in pound sterling, so £10 of CBDC is equivalent to a £10 note.
 This electronic money is already available to several large financial institutions, but the Bank of England is now exploring the possibility to expand this to the wider population.

 In our view, there are two.
 And both are being shaped and driven by the consumer’s need for constant change and innovation.